-Term Definition Treaty settlement deed (as those terms are defined under the Urban Development Act 2020), or (c) as SILNA lands, (8) owned by a person or persons with documentary evidence of Kāi Tahu whakapapa connection to the land (not simply being evidence of whakapapa to Kāi Tahu whānui), where evidence of that connection is provided to, and confirmed by either: 18 (a) 19 the Māori Land Court (under its jurisdiction over General land owned by Māori); 20 or (b) 21 the Te Rūnanga o Ngāi Tahu Whakapapa Unit.
-Mana whenua 22 has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) and in this RPS also refers to the people who hold customary authority means customary authority exercised by an iwi or hapu in an identified area Mineral has the same meaning as in section 2(1) of the Crown Minerals Act 1991 (as set out in the box below) means a naturally occurring inorganic substance beneath or at the surface of the earth, whether or not under water; and includes all metallic minerals, non-metallic minerals, fuel minerals, precious stones, industrial rocks and building stones, and a prescribed substance within the meaning of the Atomic Energy Act 1945 Mining 23 [new definition sought] Mixing zone has the same meaning as in the Glossary of the New Zealand Coastal Policy Statement 2010 (as set out in the box below) the area within which 'reasonable mixing' of contaminants from discharges occurs in receiving waters and within which the relevant water quality standards do not apply National grid has the same meaning as in the Interpretation section of the National Policy Statement on Electricity Transmission 2008 (as set out in the box below) means the assets used or owned by Transpower New Zealand
+Term Definition of whakapapa to Kāi Tahu whānui), where evidence of that connection is provided to, and confirmed by either: (a). the Māori Land Court (under its jurisdiction over General land owned by Māori);. or (b). the Te Rūnanga o Ngāi Tahu Whakapapa Unit.
+Mana whenua has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) and in this RPS also refers to the people who hold customary authority means customary authority exercised by an iwi or hapu in an identified area Mineral has the same meaning as in section 2(1) of the Crown Minerals Act 1991 (as set out in the box below) means a naturally occurring inorganic substance beneath or at the surface of the earth, whether or not under water; and includes all metallic minerals, non-metallic minerals, fuel minerals, precious stones, industrial rocks and building stones, and a prescribed substance within the meaning of the Atomic Energy Act 1945 Mining. [new definition sought] Mixing zone has the same meaning as in the Glossary of the New Zealand Coastal Policy Statement 2010 (as set out in the box below) the area within which 'reasonable mixing' of contaminants from discharges occurs in receiving waters and within which the relevant water quality standards do not apply National grid has the same meaning as in the Interpretation section of the National Policy Statement on Electricity Transmission 2008 (as set out in the box below) means the assets used or owned by Transpower New Zealand National Objectives Framework has the same meaning as in clause 1.4 of the National Policy Statement for Freshwater Management 2020 (as set out in the box below) means the framework for managing freshwater as described in subpart 2 of Part 3